how filmmaker Lori Schmon does by way of documenting

-Filmmaker Lori Schmon spent all of April 2018 in the Middle East documenting the Jordanian women's soccer team's attempt at qualifying for the World Cup - something that is breaking barriers for women in their country.
+Filmmaker Lori Schmon spent all of April 2018 in the Middle East documenting the Jordanian women's soccer team's attempt at qualifying for the World Cup—something that is breaking barriers for women in their country.
 She's felt passionate about telling this story for several years, so she did.

 Occupations, affiliations, and projects.

 I’m a filmmaker, producer and visual storyteller.
-Prior to filming my documentary on the Jordanian women’s soccer team, I worked as a Senior Producer at Vevo.
+Prior to filming my documentary about the Jordanian women’s soccer team, I worked as a Senior Producer at Vevo.
 Currently, I’m working on my doc, freelancing and looking for that next great opportunity!